woll0r/k8s-cluster/docs/bootstrap.md

 ## Install Flux

+!!! warning
-!!! warning "You should run this command twice because there are race conditions on the Flux CRDs.
+    You should run this command twice because there are race conditions on the Flux CRDs.
 The second run should work without errors.

 ```sh
 kubectl apply --kustomize=./cluster/base/flux-system